Fusion systems on bicyclic 2-groups: Introduction

 \section{Introduction}

-Fusion systems occur in many areas of mathematics: group theory, representation theory, topology, etc. This makes it interesting to classify fusion systems on a given family of finite $p$-groups.
+Fusion systems occur in many areas of mathematics: group theory, representation theory, topology.
+This makes it interesting to classify fusion systems on a given family of finite $p$-groups.
 In particular it is of general interest to find so-called \emph{exotic} fusion systems, i.\,e. fusion systems which do not occur among finite groups (see \cite{OliverVentura} for example).
-On the other hand, it is often useful to know which $p$-groups provide only nilpotent (sometimes called trivial) fusion systems, i.\,e. fusion systems with a minimal number of morphisms.
+On the other hand, it is often useful to know which $p$-groups admit only nilpotent (sometimes called trivial) fusion systems, i.\,e. fusion systems coming from $p$-groups.
 One family of $p$-groups which comes quickly to mind is the class of metacyclic $p$-groups.
 Here for odd primes $p$ it is known by work of Stancu \cite{Stancu} that every fusion system is controlled.
 This means one can classify these fusion systems by looking at $p'$-subgroups of the outer automorphism group and their action.
 In particular only nonexotic fusion systems occur.
 The fusion systems on metacyclic $2$-groups were determined in \cite{Sambale}.
 In this case the $2$-groups of maximal class play an important role.

 In order to generalize these results we consider $p$-groups $P$ which can be written in the form $P=\langle x\rangle\langle y\rangle$ for some $x,y\in P$.
 We call these groups \emph{bicyclic}.
 For odd primes $p$, Huppert showed in \cite{Huppertbi} that the class of bicyclic groups coincides with the class of metacyclic groups (see also Satz III.11.5 \cite{Huppert}).
-This means we can always assume that $\langle x\rangle$ or $\langle y\rangle$ is normal in $P$.
-Huppert also pointed out that this is not true for $p=2$.
+He also pointed out that this is not true for $p=2$.
 A prominent counterexample is the wreath product $C_4\wr C_2$.
 So the aim of the present paper is to classify fusion systems on the wider class of bicyclic $2$-groups.

 Apart from Huppert's work, there are many other contributions to the theory of bicyclic $2$-groups.
 We mention some of them: \cite{Blackburnbi,Itobi,ohara1,ohara2}.
 One of these early results is the following: Let $P$ be a nonmetacyclic, bicyclic $2$-group.
 Then the commutator subgroup $P'$ is abelian of rank at most $2$ and $P/P'$ contains a cyclic maximal subgroup.
 Moreover, if $P/P'$ has exponent at least $8$, then also $P'$ contains a cyclic maximal subgroup.